TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/MenuProcessor.rst

-The :php:`MenuProcessor` utilizes :ref:`HMENU <cobj-hmenu>` to generate a JSON encoded menu string that will be decoded again and assigned to :ts:`FLUIDTEMPLATE` as a variable.
+The :php:`MenuProcessor` utilizes :ref:`HMENU <cobj-hmenu>` to generate a JSON encoded menu string that will be decoded again and assigned to :typoscript:`FLUIDTEMPLATE` as a variable.
 Additional data processing is supported and will be applied to each record.

 .. hint:: The third party extension